 If you have a cavity in your tooth from tooth decay or from other damage such as a chipped or fractured tooth it is recommended that your tooth is restored.
 Cavities get bigger over time, so the sooner they can be identified and fixed the better.
-Typically it is only when a decaying cavity is very large that it would develop symptoms of pain and a patient notice – this is why regular check ups are needed – to spot early problems and restore them whilst they are small.
+Typically it is only when a decaying cavity is very large that it would develop symptoms of pain you would notice.
+This is why regular check ups are important – to spot early problems and restore them whilst they are small.

-For a small or moderate sized cavity, we will usually recommend a composite filling, or sometimes a silver filling.
+For a small or moderate sized cavity, we will usually recommend a composite (white) filling, or sometimes a silver filling.
 If a cavity is very large and much of the natural tooth has been lost, we will likely recommend a crown or onlay.